roryl/lucee-book/lifecycle_scopes.md

 # Lifecycle Scopes

-Lucee has built in Scopes which are data holders that you can put your variables into and keep them around for specific durations.
+Lucee has built in Scopes which are data holders that can contain any variables and keep them around for specific durations.
 All of the scopes are accessible via dotted notation from anywhere that the scope is valid to access it.
 There are global scopes, and non-global scopes.

-To set a variable into a scope, you use dotted notation:
+To set a variable into a scope, use dotted notation:

 ```
 application.myVar = "foo"; //sets foo into myVar in the application scope